The firestorm over Facebook’s dark political tactics has begun

 Make no mistake–the New York Times story about Facebook that hit Wednesday is an earth shaker.
 For Facebook, it will be a PR nightmare of Cambridge Analytica proportions.

-The article, which was based on interviews with more than 50 Facebook employees, tells a story of the company’s mismanagement of Russia’s coordinated effort to influence U.S. elections using the social network, lots of behind the scenes lobbying in Washington to ward of regulation, and a win-at-all-costs approach to discrediting critics and tech company rivals.
+The article, which was based on interviews with more than 50 Facebook employees, tells a story of the company’s mismanagement of Russia’s coordinated effort to influence U.S. elections using the social network, lots of behind-the-scenes lobbying in Washington to ward off regulation, and a win-at-all-costs approach to discrediting critics and tech company rivals.
 You can see our tl;dr here.

 Facebook is just now starting to feel the heat of the firestorm, and it’s only going to get worse.